Bartenders mix and serve drinks to patrons, directly or through waitstaff.

 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Bartenders job description, Bartenders salary, Bartenders information, what is the job of a Bartender like, pros and cons about Bartenders, colleges and universities for Bartenders, is Bartenders the right career for me, Easy careers to get into, careers in Food and Hospitality
+Bartenders job description, Bartenders salary, Bartenders information, what is the job of a Bartender like, pros and cons about Bartenders, colleges and universities for Bartenders, is Bartenders the right career for me, careers in Food and Hospitality